xcart/xcart-docs/_pages/kb_en/modules/product_tags.md

    2. In the blank field that appears, enter the tag name you require.
    3. Click **Save changes**.

-Once a tag is created, you can assign it to products.
+Once a tag has been created, you can assign it to products.
 One product can have an unlimited number of tags assigned to it.

 To assign a tag to a product: